-We were founded in May 2016 as a spin-out from a leading institution in the United Kingdom, the Jenner Institute at the University of Oxford, with the aim of creating innovative immunotherapeutics and vaccines to treat and prevent infectious diseases and cancer.
+We were founded in May 2016 as a spin-out from a leading institution in the United Kingdom, the Jenner Institute at the University of Oxford, with the aim of developing and commercializing innovative immunotherapeutics and vaccines to treat and prevent infectious diseases and cancer.
 Our platform uses technologies that were developed at the Jenner Institute over 15 years and through clinical trials involving thousands of participants.
 Our scientific founders, Professor Adrian Hill and Professor Sarah Gilbert, are leaders in the fields of infectious diseases, immunology, vaccine development and viral vectors.
 Professor Hill is the founding Director of the Jenner Institute at the University of Oxford and is also the Lakshmi Mittal and Family Professor of Vaccinology at the University of Oxford.
 Professor Gilbert is Professor of Vaccinology at the University of Oxford and leads programmes on the development of vaccines against multiple emerging viral pathogens as well as research into vaccine manufacturing.
 She is the Oxford Project Lead for the Oxford/AstraZeneca Covid-19 vaccine project.

-To date, we have raised \$88 million from leading investors, including GV, Korean Investment Partners, Liontrust Asset Management, and Oxford Sciences Innovation and Sequoia Capital China.
+To date, we have raised \$216 million from leading investors, including Future Planet Capital, Gilead Sciences, GV, Korean Investment Partners, Liontrust Asset Management, M&G Investment Management, Oxford Sciences Innovation, Sequoia Capital China and Tencent.